PearsonEducation/thalassa-http-client/README.md

     thalassa-client --help
       Options:
         --host           thalassa host                                                    [default: "127.0.0.1"]
-        --port           thalassa axon socket port                                        [default: 5001] --apiport        thalassa http api port                                           [default: 9000] --register       name@x.x.x:port,name@x.x.x:port                                  [required]
+        --apiport        thalassa http api port                                           [default: 9000] --register       name@x.x.x:port,name@x.x.x:port                                  [required]
-        --secsToExpire   default time in seconds for a thalassa registration to be valid  [default: 60] --updateFreq     time frequency in ms to ping the thalassa server                 [default: 20000] --updateTimeout  time in ms to wait for a registrion request to respond           [default: 2500] --debug          enabled debug logging
+        --secsToExpire   default time in seconds for a thalassa registration to be valid  [default: 60] --updateFreq     time frequency in ms to ping the thalassa server                 [default: 20000] --updateTimeout  time in ms to wait for a registration request to respond           [default: 2500] --debug          enabled debug logging

 ## Client as an Embedded Module